 Every so often the creative juices just don’t flow the way they used to and I find myself in a writing rut.
-I try to glean inspiration from all sorts of sources, but with no avail.
-I end up staring at the blinking cursor on my screen with nothing to write about.
-Although this happens to everyone, it dawned on me that even if you’re not actually writing a post there are all kinds of things you can do with your blog to keep it up to date, coordinated, and looking professional.
+I try to glean inspiration from all sorts of sources, but to no avail I end up staring at the blinking cursor on my screen with nothing to write about.
+Although this happens to everyone, it dawned on me that even if I’m not actually writing a post there are all kinds of things I can be doing with my blog to keep it current, relevant, coordinated, and looking it’s best.

-I began this blog in October 2014.
-That’s about 1 1/2 ago and even in my short time here I’ve learned so much through trial and error, searching, and learning from my fellow blogger friends I’ve made along the way.
+A little backstory: I began this blog in October 2014.
+That’s approaching 4 years ago and even in my short time here I’ve learned so much through trial and error, searching, and learning from my fellow blogger friends I’ve made along the way.
 From what to include in every post, how to promote your posts via social media, and learning how to write more cohesively and authentically are all invaluable lessons I still continue to value today.
-Within this time I’ve taken breaks, found blogging to be overwhelming, contemplated on whether or not I bit off more than I could chew, and even debated on just giving up.
+Within this time I’ve taken breaks, found blogging to be overwhelming, contemplated on whether or not I bit off more than I could chew, and even debated on just giving up and closing shop.

 However, a lesson I only recently learned was that us bloggers must maintain our blogs just as much as we write for them.
 Writing content is only about 20% of what we do.
 Consider the work and man-hours that go into creating the graphics, embedding links, networking with brands, and promoting our content.
 Not to mention we do this all on top of our regular lives, which for some of us include: busy work schedules, home duties, schooling, and other responsibilities like, you know, kids or husbands.

 So, whether to help get you through a creative rut or if you are looking for ways to spruce up your blog, here’s what you can do to optimize your SEO today and maintain your blog when you’re all out of content ideas.

 Dig into the depths of your archives and bring some life back into those older posts.
 Obviously your writing may look a bit dated and you may surprise yourself, like me, at how horrendous your writing used to be.
 But consider that progress and how you’ve grown as a writer and blogger!
 Be sure to embed links within new posts that link to your archived ones that way your current readers can easily locate your earlier work.